-Let nature create a privacy screen from flowering plants.
-This planter gives flowers a place to take root and provides a trellis for climbing.
+Let nature create a privacy screen for your deck or patio from flowering plants.
+This DIY planter box gives flowers a place to take root and provides a trellis for climbing.

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.

 Missing anything?
 Shop Online

 Tape three 1/2-inch x 3/4-inch moulding strips together side by side with the ends flush.
 Mark the bunch 78 inches from one end and cut them to length.
 From the remaining moulding, cut seven pieces 23-3/4-inches long.
 (Cut eight if you want the optional reinforcement strip we’ll explain in Step 2 of the next section.)

 Refer to the Planter Trellis Project Diagram to mark the locations of the cross pieces on the three taped strips.
 (The bottom cross piece will be installed to fit to the planter box, so leave those marks off for now.)
 To avoid confusion, place a small X beside the lines where the pieces will overlap.
 Then mark each horizontal cross piece 2-1/4 inches from both ends.